Volunteer Pro Bono Opportunities

 The district judges would like to offer all attorneys who practice in federal court the opportunity to participate in this pro bono activity.
 A volunteer attorney would be appointed only after summary judgment is denied and the case is set for trial.
 At that point, the volunteer attorney takes over the case to prepare for and conduct the trial.
 In other words, in most cases, there is no discovery to be taken; all that is required is participation at a pretrial conference, jury selection, and trial.
 Most judges, upon request, relieve the trial attorney from any obligation to continue in the case if an appeal is taken.

 Our district has a fund consisting of monies paid by attorneys seeking pro hac vice admission.
-The court has approved use of this fund to reimburse reasonable out-of-pocket costs of attorneys who participate in this pro bono program.
+The court has approved use of this fund to reimburse limited, reasonable out-of-pocket costs of attorneys who participate in this pro bono program.
 This money may not be used to pay attorney’s fees.
 There is, of course, the possibility that if the plaintiff prevails, a motion for attorney’s fees might be available under several fee-shifting statutes.
 For the most part, however, pro bono attorneys should expect to recover their actual costs only, and not attorney’s fees.
 Actual costs include witness expenses, subpoenas, mileage, and the like.

 If you or any lawyers in your firm are interested in having your name(s) added to the list of attorneys for possible volunteer pro bono work, kindly complete this Pro Bono Application Form and return it either by mail or facsimile, as indicated on the application form.